nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/git-usage.md

 The `foo` repository is now ready for push to remote.
 Of course, you will often want to finalize the merge first (add modules to a common POM, remove useless `.gitignore`...)

 {{#> callout type='warning' }}
+If there was a remote conflicting changes, then you can rebase the new branch(es).

 If you had local changes in `foo`, then you may encounter conflicts at push: